 Arkivoc is an organic chemistry journal and does not publish papers that are primarily concerned with medicinal chemistry.
 The journal does publish manuscripts with some medicinal chemistry content if the synthetic chemistry is novel and of general interest to organic chemists.
 Biological test results, if included, should form only a minor part of the manuscript, biological results that are particularly significant or promising are more suitable for a medicinal chemistry journal.
 The final decision to publish such papers resides with the editors.

 1.2 Evaluation of manuscripts

 Contributions will be evaluated initially by the Primary Review Committee.
 Manuscripts that fulfil the essential scientific and editorial requirements for publication in Arkivoc will be reviewed by two or more members of the Editorial Board of Referees who advise the Scientific Editors on the suitability for publication.
 Authors are requested to submit three suggestions for referees

-Manuscripts that are unsound or have inadequate characterization of new compounds will not be accepted.
+Manuscripts that are obviously unsound or have inadequate characterization of new compounds will not be considered by referees.

 1.3 Date of receipt

 The "date of receipt" recorded in the published article will be the date when a complete submission that satisfies all the requirements of the Technical Editor is received in the editorial office.

 2. Preparation of Manuscript, Supplementary Materials, and Graphical Abstract